Results of the 2012 Republican Party presidential primaries: New Hampshire

-^{#} NH have been penalized for breaking RNC rule 15 with the loss of half its delegates, from 23 voting delegates to only 12.
-But all 20 delegates in NH's delegation to the National Convention have been appointed from slates submitted by the candidates.
+^{#} NH has been penalized for breaking RNC rule 15 with the loss of half its delegates, from 23 voting delegates to only 12.
+However, all 20 delegates in NH's delegation to the National Convention have been appointed from slates submitted by the candidates.
 It is unknown how the 12 voting slots will be distributed.
 The 3 RNC delegates are not allowed to attend as voting delegates.